 Tobacco is well known to increase the risk of many cancers, of course.
 But the toxins in cigarette smoke can also harm the liver.
 Studies have shown that people with hepatitis who smoke run an increased risk of developing both cirrhosis of the liver and liver cancer.
 A study by researchers at the Nagoya City University Medical School in Japan found that habitual smoking more than doubled the risk of liver cancer among people infected with the HCV.
 A study by French researchers showed that smoking also dramatically increases the risk of cirrhosis.

 It's easy to advise someone to quit smoking, of course -- it's much harder to quit.
 Quitting may be especially difficult for anyone who is being asked to make other lifestyle changes, such as giving up alcohol and other drugs.
 The stress of dealing with hepatitis C can also make it hard to stop smoking.
 But many people do successfully quit.
 Nicotine patches, gum, and other aids can make it easier.
 Support groups are available in many communities.
-You'll find useful resources by contacting these Web sites:

 4. Stay active